-The Textiles Collection includes important groups of quilts, coverlets and embroidered samplers, as well as a wide range of flat textiles and fiber arts made, sold or used in Virginia from the 18th century through the present day.
+The Textiles Collection includes important groups of quilts, coverlets and embroidered samplers, as well as a wide range of flat textiles and fiber arts made, sold or used in Richmond from the 18th century through the present day.

 Notable items from the Textile Collection include: